Changed in 51.0.7.0 SOAR system settings configuration

 The System Permissions tab determines who can access the information in System Settings.

-Use the tab to add and remove users and determine their permissions.
+Use the System Permissions tab to add and remove users and determine their permissions.

 The table lists all the user accounts.
 Click Search: Users to show a list of all users.
 You can type in the Search: Users line for a specific user.

 - Manage System Settings.
-User can add and delete users, and grant any or all of the permissions to other users.
+Users can add and delete users, and grant any or all of the permissions to other users.

 - Manage System Permissions.
-User can add but not delete users, and grant the View License Information and System Health permissions to other users.
+Users can add but not delete users, and grant the View License Information and System Health permissions to other users.

 - Manage System Diagnostics.
-User can view the System Diagnostics tab only.
+Users can view the System Diagnostics tab only.

 - View License Information.
-User can view the License Information tab only.
+Users can view the License Information tab only.

-- Manage Blocked IPs.
-User can view the Blocked IPs tab only.
+- Manage Blocked and Trusted IPs.
+Users can view and manage blocked and trusted IP addresses on the Blocked IPs and Trusted IPs tabs.

 Changed in 51.0.7.1 System health and diagnostics